 Using the supplied spiral brush, just dab the product onto your regrowth.
 Don't literally brush it on, or it will look unnatural.

-You can’t use Grecian Formula on beards and mustaches, but Just for Men has developed a similar product designed especially for facial hair called Touch of Gray Mustache and Beard.
-Like Grecian Formula, it reacts to oxygen rather than using ammonia and peroxide, and it allows you to darken your facial hair gradually and control how much gray is covered.
+You can’t use Grecian Formula on beards and mustaches, but Just for Men has developed a similar progressive dye designed especially for facial hair called Touch of Gray Mustache and Beard.
+Like Grecian Formula, it reacts to oxygen rather than using ammonia and peroxide, and it allows you to darken your facial hair gradually in order that you can control how much gray is covered.

 Unless you're naturally very dark, it's a good idea to use the lighter shade, then move on to the darker one if it turns out too light.